aws-amplify/docs/docs/lib/restapi/fragments/ios/getting-started.md

 > Who should have access?
 Authenticated and Guest users
 ```

+When configuration of your API is complete, the CLI displays a message confirming that you have configured local CLI metadata for this category.
+You can confirm this by running `amplify status`.
 Finally deploy your changes to the cloud:

 ```bash
 amplify push